GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/gcs-to-bq-with-dataflow/README.md

 This example creates the infrastructure needed to run a [Cloud Dataflow](https://cloud.google.com/dataflow) pipeline to import data from [GCS](https://cloud.google.com/storage) to [Bigquery](https://cloud.google.com/bigquery).

 The solution will use:
- - internal IP for GCE and Dataflow instances
+ - internal IPs for GCE and Dataflow instances
- - CMEK encription for GCS bucket, GCE instances, DataFlow instances and BigQuery Tables
+ - CMEK encription for GCS bucket, GCE instances, DataFlow instances and BigQuery tables
- - Cloud NAT to let resource comunicate to internet to run updates and packages installation
+ - Cloud NAT to let resources comunicate to the Internet, run system updates, and install packages

 The example is designed to match real-world use cases with a minimum amount of resources.
 It can be used as a starting point for more complex scenarios.